 Monthly Duty Day is a system a lot of entrepreneurs, myself included, adopt to keep up-to-date with those random tasks that often fall off the radar — like updating your finances or recording your mileage — and become a pain in the neck to deal with if you forget about them for six months.

 Money Dates are a system similar to Monthly Duty Day, but specifically designated for the financial aspects of your business.
-They can include updating your accounting software, handling invoices, paying bills, updating your spending plan, or making purchasing decisions for your business.
+They can include updating your accounting software, handling online invoices, paying bills, updating your spending plan, or making purchasing decisions for your business.